 - INVOLVE (United Kingdom)

-- The Change Foundation – Should Money Come into It (Patients Canada)
+- The Change Foundation – Should money come into it?

 - Pacific AIDS Network – Compensating Peer Researchers